-Applicants who submitted a Letter of Intent which is deemed to meet the priorities of the program and possess significant research and innovation merit, will be invited, via email, to complete an Application Worksheet (full proposal).
+Applicants who have submitted completed Letters of Intent which have been deemed to meet the priorities of the program and possess significant research and innovation merit, will be invited, via email, to complete an Application Worksheet (full proposal).
 The invitation to complete the Application Worksheet (full proposal) does not mean that a funding decision has been made and does not guarantee that the funding request will be successful.